blackfuel/asuswrt-merlin-scripts/mount-iso-image/README.md

 /sbin/modprobe isofs
 ```

 Advertise the folder containing all mounted ISO images on a Samba share.
-Note:  While posting this message, Cloudfare did not allow me to post the following script as-is; had to hide the Linux concatenation command in a variable.

 **/jffs/scripts/smb.postconf**
 ```